• Location: Abbott Street, in the center of downtown Cairns, close to the esplanade.

 The Abbott Boutique Hotel – Historic, charming, and convenient, it’s the city’s finest boutique hotel.

 Easy to miss along a downtown street, guests at this lovely 100-year-old hotel have included Queen Elizabeth II and former US President Jimmy Carter.
-Fully refurbished in 2015, it’s so cozy and inviting and ideal for budget-conscious travelers not seeking a resort.
+It’s very cozy and inviting and ideal for budget-conscious travelers not seeking a resort.
 Standard rooms to the side have virtually no views, but those facing the street are particularly spacious and colorful.
 Most importantly, The Abbott is very handy to so many facilities and attractions, including the markets, casino, and terminal for boat trips.
 What’s more, it’s terrific value, especially considering guests have access to the pool and other amenities at the sister hotel, Pacific Cairns, just a few minutes away.
 Also, a continental breakfast is included and served in the colonial-style guest lounge.

 The Abbott Boutique Hotel – The Location

-- Address: 69-73 Abbott Street, Cairns.
+- Address: 69-73 Abbott Street.
 Note: reception hours are limited to 10am to 6pm daily.
 At other times, contact the sister hotel, Pacific Cairns, 200m down Spence Street towards the water.
 The telephone number listed below redirects to the Pacific Cairns hotel after hours.

 - Area: Along a city street squeezed between a Chinese restaurant and the Orchid Plaza shopping center.
 In the center of downtown and less than 5 minutes on foot from the Esplanade.